 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Hudson Pacific Properties reported total carbon emissions of approximately 300,820,000 kg CO2e, with emissions distributed across various scopes: 13,738,000 kg CO2e (Scope 1), 38,470,000 kg CO2e (Scope 2, location-based), and 300,820,000 kg CO2e (Scope 3).
-The combined total for Scope 1 and 2 emissions was about 51,742,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to achieve 100% carbon neutrality for Scope 1 and 2 emissions across all operating properties by 2030.
-Additionally, Hudson Pacific Properties is committed to reducing its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2018 as the baseline year.
-This target has been validated by the Science Based Targets initiative (SBTi) and aligns with the necessary reductions to limit global warming to 1.5°C. Overall, Hudson Pacific Properties is actively working towards significant emissions reductions while maintaining transparency in its climate commitments and progress.
+In 2023, Hudson Pacific Properties, Inc. reported total greenhouse gas emissions of approximately 300,820,000 kg CO2e across all scopes.
+This includes 13,738,000 kg CO2e from Scope 1 emissions, 38,470,000 kg CO2e from Scope 2 emissions (location-based), and a significant 300,820,000 kg CO2e from Scope 3 emissions.
+The combined total for Scope 1 and Scope 2 emissions was about 51,742,000 kg CO2e.
+Hudson Pacific Properties has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 50% by 2030, using 2018 as the base year.
+This target has been validated by the Science Based Targets initiative (SBTi) and is aligned with the necessary reductions to limit global warming to 1.5°C. The company also intends to measure and reduce its Scope 3 emissions, although specific targets for these emissions have not been detailed.
+The company’s emissions data has not been cascaded from any parent organization, indicating that all reported figures are directly from Hudson Pacific Properties, Inc. As a small to medium-sized enterprise, the firm is actively working towards its sustainability goals while navigating the challenges of the real estate sector.

 Access structured emissions data, company-specific emission factors, and source documents